What Causes CTE?

 What sports can cause these blows to the head?
 See this link: Sports Which Involve Head Trauma

-Here’s the good news in all of this…If we keep heads from getting knocked around, we may keep precious brains from developing CTE.
+Here’s the good news in all of this…If we keep our heads from getting knocked around, we may keep precious brains from developing CTE.

 Here’s the bad news…Helmets protect the skull and face to a certain extent, but no helmet has yet been developed to protect the brain from trauma, concussion, and more importantly CTE.